Best Practices For Digitizing Work Instructions

 Imagine you have just been hired as the new Operations Excellence Manager for a company that has already been in business for a number of years.
 And you’ve been tasked with managing the development of tools and methodologies that improve the skills and knowledge of your employees.

-As you’ve done successfully in your previous companies, you immediately begin distributing a new list of standard operating procedures to all workers.
+As you’ve done successfully in your previous companies, you immediately begin distributing a new list of standard operating procedures and work instructions to all workers.
 No sweat for you–you’ve done this many times before, and with great success.
 Unfortunately, this time the results aren’t quite what you expected.